Ultimate Augusta Real Estate Investing Guide for 2026

 Short-Term Rental Occupancy Rate

-A peek into the community’s short-term rental occupancy levels will inform you if there is demand in the region for more short-term rentals.
-An area that requires more rental units will have a high occupancy rate.
-If the rental occupancy rates are low, there isn’t enough place in the market and you need to look somewhere else.
+A quick look at the area's short-term rental occupancy levels will tell you whether there is an opportunity in the market for more short-term rentals.
+When almost all of the rental properties are filled, that area demands additional rental space.
+If the rental occupancy rates are low, there is not enough need in the market and you must look somewhere else.

 Short-Term Rental Cash-on-Cash Return